Not all heroes wear capes. In fact, some don tan shirts and rubber gloves and call themselves the Compost Crew.

 “Although Wake Forest is working on waste reduction initiatives to make the campus more sustainable, there are many areas where food is not eaten or diverted, such as certain events on campus and in residence halls,” Stevens said.
 “The work we do is so important because where the staffing infrastructure of the school is not yet able to support this waste diversion initiative, a group of students is stepping up to fill in the gap.”

 Are you looking to reduce waste at your next event?
 Want your office space or residence hall equipped with a food waste collection bin?
-Contact Brian Cohen (firstname.lastname@example.org) to learn more and to start the conversation.
+Learn more about the Compost Crew here, and contact Brian Cohen (email@example.com) to start the conversation.